 Sadiki says he may use the grant to expand the group's expensive testing materials used to help make diagnoses-- to better treat Idaho's children.

 Children's Home Society of Idaho, which is located on Warm Springs Ave. in Boise, serves about 90 children per day on average.

 This organization helps to fill crucial gaps left by Idaho's shortage in child psychiatrists.
 The American Academy of Child and Adolescent Psychiatry recommends that each state have 47 child psychiatrists per 100,000 people.
-Idaho faces a shortage with only 5 per capita.
+Idaho faces a shortage with only five.